Lartu/mitsubachi/README.md

 ## Protocol tl;dr

 ```
-Connection is done via plain sockets on port 7107.
+Connection is done via plain sockets on TCP port 7107.
 Messages between client and server are divided in 5 sections
 separated by a single space.
 Messages end with a \n character.